Elle and Blair Fowler: Personal life

 On July 3, 2015, Elle became engaged to singer and songwriter Alex Goot.
 He proposed on the beach, wrote the song "Unstoppable" about her, and played it during the proposal.
 On June 19, 2016, they were married at the Bacara Resort in Santa Barbara, California.
-They have two sons: James Alexander (born June 21, 2018) and Scott William (born April 4, 2022).
+They have two sons.
 In September 2024, they announced that they were expected their third child.
-A baby girl, Juliette Claire, was born in February 2025.
-An official birthdate has not been announced.
 As of late 2019, the family resides in Nashville, Tennessee.

 In 2019, Blair began attending college at Belmont University, majoring in Interior Design.
 She graduated in May 2022.
 For three years following her graduation, she worked as an interior designer at Nashville architecture firm Pfeffer Torode.
-In early 2023, she announced that she had accepted a position as an adjunct professor at the O'More College of Architecture and Design at Belmont.
+In early 2023, she announced that she had accepted a position as an adjunct instructor at the O'More College of Architecture and Design at Belmont.

-In April 2024, Blair announced her engagement to her fiancé Grant Gordon.
-They were married on September 27, 2024 at the Hermitage Hotel in Nashville, Tennessee.
+In April 2024, Blair announced her engagement to Grant Gordon.
+They were married on September 27, 2024, at the Hermitage Hotel in Nashville, Tennessee.
+In January 2026, Blair announced that she was pregnant with her first child, a girl, due in July.